306th Flying Training Group: World War II

 Selected for duty with occupational air forces in Germany.
 The unit engaged in the "Casey Jones" mapping photography project.
 Group then moved to Giebelstadt, Germany on 1 December 1945, and on 28 February 1946 to Istres, France, where it absorbed the remnants of the 92nd and 384th Bomb Groups.
 In August 1946 the unit was re-established in Germany at Furstenfeldbruck, and in September 1946 located at Lechfeld.
 The unit was inactivated on 25 December 1946, although the group had virtually ceased to exist as a flying unit in the late summer of that year.
 Inactivated December 1946, the group received the Distinguished Unit Citation with one Oak Leaf Cluster and six campaign stars.

 Cold War

 The group was reactivated as a Strategic Air Command (SAC) Boeing B-29 Superfortress very heavy bombardment group but was redesignated in 1948 as a medium bombardment group when the B-29 was reclassified as a medium bomber.
 The group trained in the United States for strategic bombardment operations.

-Deliveries of the new Boeing B-47 Stratojet to the USAF began in December 1950, and the aircraft entered service in May 1951 with the group at MacDill AFB, Florida.
+Deliveries of the new Boeing B-47 Stratojet to the USAF began in December 1950, and the aircraft entered service in May 1951 with the group at MacDill Air Force Base, Florida.
 The 306th was intended to act as a training organization in to prepare future B-47 crews and the 306th's B-47As were primarily training aircraft and not considered as being combat ready; none of the B-47As ever saw any operational duty.